LLNL/msr-genie/README.md

 ## MSR-Safe Allowlist Template Generator

-MSR-Safe allow list templates can be generated using the ./GenieCLI allowlist command.
+MSR-Safe allowlist templates can be generated using the ./GenieCLI allowlist command.
 By default, it expects a directory called "safelist" within the msr-genie directory.

 ## License